 The weeken's prognosis?
 Frankly, I just don't know.
 At this point, I've got over 50 hours of work in this week.
 My imagination is shot, and I need a nap.
 If you'd fill in the blanks here, I'd appreciate it.

-The escalators just inside The City Center weren’t running Tuesday morning.
+And to top it off, the escalators just inside The City Center weren’t running this morning.

-I didn’t need them, of course, having been walking on my own since the tender age of 11 months, but the sight of the non-escalating escalators gave me pause.
+I don’t need them, of course, having been walking on my own since the tender age of 11 months, but the sight of the non-escalating escalators gave me pause.

 Since childhood, deserted streets have been my friends.
 Do I see zombies?
 I do not.
 I see freedom.
 This may shock you, but I’ve got a pretty sturdy little imagination on me and it absolutely loves scenarios like this…